raaum/frontflow/README.md

 - Win `$ set PATH=%PATH%;C:\Ruby200-x64\bin`
 - Mac `$ export PATH=/usr/local/bin:$PATH`

+##WTF is Ruby and Compass?
- If you have no clue what the above means, just use `gulpfile.js` and `package.json` as an example of how to construct your own workflow.
+If you don't know what Ruby or Compass is, or don't know how to install it, that's okay.
+Just use `gulpfile.js` and `package.json` as an example of how to construct your own workflow.
 The application is not the gold here.
 The process is the gold.

 ## Installation
 1. Install Gulp, Git, and Node